-There are a lot of factors governing filter life, for example, the process, frequency and duration of operation and the materials being worked.
+There are multiple factors that influence the lifespan of Donaldson BOFA filters, for example, the process, frequency and duration of operation, and the materials being processed.

 Rather than thinking about filter life in terms of time, a more accurate measure might be to think about units of product, because a 24/7 high-speed laser line will require a very different filter exchange schedule to, say, a dental laboratory.

-One point worth emphasising is never to be tempted to replace BOFA-approved filters with what might be considered alternatives.
-BOFA filters have been purpose designed to work with the extractor they reside in and take account of many factors, such as face velocity, pressure drop, residency time and structural integrity.
+One point worth emphasizing is never to be tempted to replace Donaldson BOFA-approved filters with what might be considered alternatives.
+Donaldson BOFA filters have been purposely designed to work with the extraction system they reside in and take into account many factors, such as face velocity, pressure drop, residency time and structural integrity.

 - Why does the process smell?

-Although BOFA systems offer filter capacity monitoring, we know that sometimes this information can get overlooked in busy workshop environments.
-So remember, if you can smell a process then the chances are the emissions are not being captured effectively by the filter and the carbon could be saturated.
+Although Donaldson BOFA systems offer filter capacity monitoring, we know that sometimes this information can get overlooked in busy workshop environments.
+If you notice a smell during the process, it’s a strong indication that fumes are not being effectively captured and that the carbon filter may be saturated.
 Check whether the extractor filter light is illuminated and then change the pre-filter.
 If it is still illuminated, change the combined filter.
-BOFA units with our iQ technology offer independent filter monitoring to report on the status of both the pre-filter and combined (main) filter…and will enable the timely exchange of filters.
+Donaldson BOFA systems featuring our Intelligent Operating System (iQ) provide independent monitoring of both the pre-filter and main filter, giving you real-time filter status and helping to ensure filters are replaced promptly, minimizing downtime and maintaining a clean, safe working environment.

 - Where can I buy new filters?